xxh/xxh/README.md

 ### How it works?

-When you run `xxh myhost` command xxh download portable xonsh and store locally to future use.
-Then if it needed xxh upload the portable xonsh, init scripts and plugins to the host.
-Finally xxh make ssh connection to the host and run portable xonsh shell without any system installs and affection on the target host.
+When you run `xxh myhost` command xxh download portable shell and store locally to future use.
+Then if it needed xxh upload the portable shell, init scripts and plugins to the host.
+Finally xxh make ssh connection to the host and run portable shell without any system installs and affection on the target host.

 ## Development
 🛠️ In the [xxh-dev](https://github.com/xxh/xxh-dev) repo there is full [docker](https://www.docker.com/)ised environment for development, testing and contribution.
 The process of testing and development is orchestrated by `xde` tool and as easy as possible.